dhiren051/centosSimple7/README.md

 * None - *yet*.

 ##Totally Unsupported
-Non-constructive Feedback, including but not limited to:
+Non-constructive Feedback, including but not limited to BWRC:
  * Bitching
  * Whining, or
  * Recreational Comlaining

-All else is not only encourage but rewarded - with a solid platform with which to test.
+All else is not only encourage but rewarded.

 Cheers